EEMS Collar Strategy

 EEMS thesis for this collar

-The market-implied 1-standard-deviation range for EEMS extends from approximately $70.72 on the downside to $81.36 on the upside.
+The market-implied 1-standard-deviation range for EEMS extends from approximately $68.06 on the downside to $81.76 on the upside.
 A EEMS collar hedges an existing long EEMS position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current EEMS IV rank near 48.46% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on EEMS should anchor more to the directional view and the expected-move geometry.
+Current EEMS IV rank near 70.30% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on EEMS at 31.90%.
 As a Financial Services name, EEMS options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to EEMS-specific events.

 EEMS collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 EEMS positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move EEMS alongside the broader basket even when EEMS-specific fundamentals are unchanged.
 Always rebuild the position from current EEMS chain quotes before placing a trade.